haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/reference/cli-ref-topic.md

 `list` | List all available commands in the Magento Cloud CLI.
 `multi` | Executes a command on multiple projects.
 Use the `-p` option to provide a list of project IDs.
 `redeploy` | Redeploys the application.
-`web` | Opens a web UI based on the parameters you enter.
+`web` | 已打开s a web UI based on the parameters you enter.

 #### To see a comprehensive list of commands with descriptions: